 For questions regarding the PFS form, call (800) 344-8328 (Monday - Friday 9:00 AM - 8:00 PM EST, Saturday 9:00 AM - 4:00 PM EST)

 Notification of Tuition Assistance Awards

-The Tuition assistance Committee will begin making awards at the beginning of December.
+The Tuition assistance Committee will begin making awards in late January, once tuition has been set for the following school year.
 Awards will be made in the order in which they were received.